Rural Homes

 Challenges facing Rural Landlords

-The report delineates a complex web of challenges facing rural landlords in Argyll and Bute, many of which are exacerbated by the unique characteristics of rural property management.
-These challenges not only impact the financial viability of landlords’ investments but also have broader implications for housing availability and community sustainability.
+The report identifies a web of problems confronting rural landlords in Argyll and Bute.
+Many are made worse by conditions specific to rural property management.
+These affect not just landlords’ finances but also housing availability and community survival.

 Maintenance and Property Upkeep

-Rural properties often present unique maintenance challenges due to their age, construction methods, and exposure to harsh environmental conditions.
-One landlord articulates this issue:
+Rural properties often present particular maintenance difficulties because of their age, construction methods, and exposure to harsh weather.
+One landlord puts it plainly:

 Trying to get rural properties up to specific standards of insulation is almost impossible.
 90% of the rural properties have been built in the 1800’s, and not in the twentieth or twenty first centuries and they’re not the easiest of properties to insulate.
 Yes, it can be done but the costs are absolutely prohibitive.

-The report highlights that these maintenance challenges are compounded by what it terms a “rural maintenance premium,” reflecting the increased costs and logistical difficulties of undertaking repairs in remote locations.
+The report describes these difficulties as compounded by a “rural maintenance premium,” reflecting the higher costs and logistical challenges of carrying out repairs in remote locations.

 Scarcity of Skilled Tradespeople

-The shortage of qualified tradespeople emerges as a critical issue, with far-reaching consequences.
-This scarcity not only delays essential repairs but also impacts landlords’ ability to comply with regulatory requirements.
-One landlord describes the situation:
+The shortage of qualified tradespeople emerges as a serious problem with wide consequences.
+It delays repairs and stops landlords from meeting regulatory requirements.
+One landlord describes it:

 You just shout and hope that they’ll come, you just have to keep phoning and phoning and texting.
 Sometimes they don’t even reply.
 The hassle in getting a tradesman stresses me out.

-The report notes that this shortage is particularly acute in island communities, where bringing in mainland-based tradespeople incurs significant additional costs.
+The shortage is worst in island communities, where bringing in mainland tradespeople adds considerable extra cost.

 Regulatory Compliance and Legislative Burden

-The increasing legislative burden emerges as a major concern for landlords.
-The report reveals that 62% of landlords feel the current legislative environment does not support PRS investment.
-Landlords express frustration with what they perceive as a lack of understanding from policymakers about the realities of rural property management.
-One landlord states:
+The growing weight of regulation is a major concern.
+62% of landlords feel the current legislative environment does not support PRS investment.
+Many express frustration at what they see as policymakers’ lack of understanding about rural property realities.
+One landlord says:

 I think the Scottish Government is very close to triggering a total collapse of the PRS some would say that is maybe what they are trying to achieve.